Hassan-Elseoudy/Django101/README.md

 - [manage.py](manage.py): A command-line utility that lets you interact with this Django project in various ways.
 - The inner **Django101**/ directory is the actual Python package for project.
 - [Django101/__init__.py](./Django101/__init__.py): An empty file that tells Python that this directory should be considered a Python package.
 - [Django101/settings.py](./Django101/settings.py): Settings/configuration for this Django project.
+  - DATABASES:
+    - ENGINE – Either 'django.db.backends.sqlite3', 'django.db.backends.postgresql', 'django.db.backends.mysql', or 'django.db.backends.oracle'.
+Other backends are also available.
+    - NAME – The name of your database.
+If you’re using SQLite, the database will be a file on your computer; in that case, NAME should be the full absolute path, including filename, of that file.
+The default value, BASE_DIR / 'db.sqlite3', will store the file in your project directory.
 - [Django101/urls.py](./Django101/urls.py): The URL declarations for this Django project; a “table of contents” of your Django-powered site.
 - [Django101/asgi.py](./Django101/asgi.py): An entry-point for ASGI-compatible web servers to serve your project.
 - [Django101/wsgi.py](./Django101/wsgi.py): An entry-point for WSGI-compatible web servers to serve your project.
 See How to deploy with WSGI for more details.